azat-co/practicalnode/chapter4/chapter4.md

       each value, key in languages
         p= key + ": " + value

-The Jade above is compiled into the HTML output:
+The Pug above is compiled into the HTML output:

     <div>
       <p>php: -1</p>